Do Go On - 319 - Vincent Gigante, The Oddfather

 Here we go.

-Okay, I kind of zoned out for a second there.
+Okay, I kind of zoned out for a second hour.

 You're getting in the zone.